mbezaire/labs/seaslug/README.md

 Let's test what we have so far.
 Set the value of `sensory` to 1.
 After assigning `motor` to the result of the call to `calculate_output`, print `motor` to verify that it is set to 4.

+To execute your code file, enter in the terminal window: `python seaslug.py`.

 Once `motor` is set correctly, let's develop this simulation further.

 {% next %}